 Tastes, exercise levels, and body types vary, so find what works best for you.
 Remember that elite athletes are often exercising for the entire day, so they need to eat way more calories than most people to fuel their workouts.

 There are many online resources available to help create your perfect rise-and-shine breakfast.
 With so many resources out there, your recipes don’t have to be boring!
 How about a tasty treat like a cinnamon-apple breakfast polenta?
 Polenta, a dish of boiled cornmeal served as a hot porridge, mixed with apples and cinnamon, can be created in 25 minutes or less.
 It is low in calories and fat while providing a good source of fiber.
 There are plenty of low-cost, healthy and fun recipes that don’t take long to prepare.
 Do a little digging, get creative and you’ll be amazed at what you can find.

 Make Hot Breakfast Month Every Month

-It’s still Hot Breakfast Month, so make sure to celebrate your daily steps toward better health with a nutritious, hot breakfast.
+Though February is Hot Breakfast Month, any day is a great day for a nutritious breakfast.
+Make sure to celebrate your daily steps toward better health with a nutritious, hot breakfast.
 When you find that great recipe, share it to your Pacer Feed and show off your creation.
 Combine your healthy breakfast and the motivation you’ll get from Pacer Groups and you’ll be well on your way to a healthier 2018!